 Andrew Forrester is Professor of Forensic Psychiatry at Cardiff University, and a Consultant Forensic Psychiatrist with Swansea Bay University Health Board and Oxleas NHS Foundation Trust.

-He has published over 100 academic articles in his field and has provided over 600 reports to the Courts, mainly in criminal proceedings.
+He has worked as a psychiatrist in prisons and other criminal justice settings for over 20 years, and written over 800 reports to the Courts, mainly in criminal proceedings.

 His clinical and research interests relate to mental health conditions as they present in the criminal justice system, including prisons, courts, police custody, probation, and other places of detention, with a focus on vulnerability and marginalisation.

 He is forensic lead at the National Centre for Mental Health (https://www.ncmh.info/investigators/andrew-forrester/), Director of the Offender Health Research Network Cymru, and chair of the Criminal Justice Steering Group Traumatic Stress Wales.

 He is Academic Secretary to the Faculty of Forensic Psychiatry, Royal College of Psychiatrists, and Editor in Chief of the SAGE journal Medicine, Science and the Law.

 He sits on the executive committees of the Forensic Faculty of the Royal College of Psychiatrists, the British Academy of Forensic Sciences, the charity Crime in Mind, and the Quality Network for Prison Mental Health Service (QNPMHS).

 He chairs the World Psychiatric Association's prison mental health task-force, and is a member of the Howard League’s advisory board for sentencing principles for young adults.
 He is a member of the Society of Expert Witnesses, the Medical and Dental Defence Union of Scotland, and the Royal Society of Medicine.